Agi Hirshberg, Founder

 Hirshberg Foundation for Pancreatic Cancer Research

-Agi’s roles in the Foundation include leading patient support and scientific operations in addition to creating awareness of pancreatic cancer worldwide.
-As a respected member of both the business and financial community in Los Angeles, she serves on the UCLA Board of Governors, UCLA Board of Visitors and UCLA Women in Philantrophy.
+As a respected member of both the business and financial community in Los Angeles, she serves on the UCLA Board of Visitors, UCLA School of Nursing and UCLA Women in Philanthropy.
+Prior to the Foundation her business background includes four decades of top-level management in marketing and design in the Apparel and Sporting Goods Industries.